e-picas/bash-library/README.md

 ### What is *bash* ?

-**Bash**, the "Bourne-Again-SHell", is the default language for command line and scripts for UNIX systems.
-Bash is a Unix shell written for the GNU Project as a free software replacement for the original "Bourne" shell `sh`.
+**Bash**, the "Bourne-Again-SHell", is the default language for command line and shell scripts for UNIX systems.
+Bash is a Unix shell written for the GNU Project as a free software replacement of the original "Bourne" shell `sh`.

 ### What is *piwi bash library* ?

 It is a library of variables, constants and methods to use in bash scripts.
-It defines a large set of commonly used methods to facilitate bash scripts writing, such as an handler for errors, the construction of an output with text and color effects, some facilities to work with booleans, strings, arrays etc. It also offers a standardization for scripts arguments and help and usage strings.
+It defines a large set of commonly used methods to facilitate writing bash scripts, such as a handler for errors, the construction of an output with text and color effects, some facilities to work with booleans, strings, arrays etc. It also offers a standardization for scripts arguments and help or usage strings.

 ## How does it work ?